5 Random Pages

 © Thomas Nugent

-A visit in September 2008 confirmed that the locally requested demolition had been completed and the site levelled, leaving no evidence that the decontamination centre had ever existed.
+A visit in September 2008 confirmed that the demolition requested by the local had been completed and the site had been razed, removing the eyesore and all evidence that the decontamination centre had ever existed.

 Photographs